Sagittarius Season Is Here So Let's Get The Party Started

 Since the planetary ruler of Sagittarius is Jupiter, luck will always be on our side.
 But we should still be careful.
 We are eager to gamble or take risks that we may not typically do, as our faith in the universe and ourselves pushes us to test limits and boundaries.
 Keeping ourselves grounded and staying out of trouble is essential: Sagittarius can bring out the best and worst in us, and the latter means having a tendency to run our mouths and have the last word.
 If we can take that vibe down, we should be able to celebrate the spiritual awareness that Sagittarius season also brings.
 We can open ourselves up to meeting new people and to embracing our talents.

-Mars is retrograde in Leo and Cancer from December 6, ending on February 23, 2025.
+Mars is retrograde in Leo and Cancer from 6th December, ending on 23rd February 2025.
 Our motivation will increase so we should give ourselves more TLC and self-love to counterbalance the energy.
 The sun opposes its planetary ruler, Jupiter, currently in Gemini, exaggerating our desires.
-Venus enters Aquarius on December 7, intellectualizing romance and love.
-Neptune wraps up the retrograde story that began on June 2 in Pisces, again losing us in the fog.
-The full moon in Gemini on December 15 offers abundance and prosperity.
-The sun connects with Neptune in Pisces on December 18, making us prone to psychic attacks or susceptible to those without our best interests at heart.
+Venus enters Aquarius on 7th December, intellectualising romance and love.
+Neptune wraps up the retrograde story that began on 2nd June in Pisces, again losing us in the fog.
+The full moon in Gemini on 15th December offers abundance and prosperity.
+The sun connects with Neptune in Pisces on 18th December, making us prone to psychic attacks or susceptible to those without our best interests at heart.

 Remember to dance in the moonlight, stop and smell the foliage, and live authentically.
 These are your #goals during Sag season.